RichardRed0x/analysis/reddit/readme.md

 The code for matching posts from cryptocurrency is very basic, I set a name and ticker symbol for each subreddit and then looked for posts whose title contained one of these strings.

-Decred's subreddit shows a peak in activity for late 201.
+Decred's subreddit shows a peak in activity for late 2017.
 Declining activity levels in 2018 is a common theme when looking at the same graph for different subreddits.

+On /r/cryptocurrency there have been very few posts about Decred which scored well in 2018, September-October 2017 was when posts about Decred on /r/cryptocurrency were receiving the most upvotes.

 ### Activity levels by day